Bill Morris, Baron Morris of Handsworth

-William Manuel Morris, Baron Morris of Handsworth, OJ, DL (born 19 October 1938) is a former British trade union leader.
+William Manuel Morris, Baron Morris of Handsworth (born 19 October 1938) is a former British trade union leader.
 He was General Secretary of the Transport and General Workers' Union from 1992 to 2003, and the first black leader of a major British trade union.

 Morris sat in the House of Lords, under the Labour Party whip, from 2006 to 2020.

 Early life

 Bill Morris was born in Manchester Parish, Jamaica.
 After the death of his father, William, a part-time policeman, his mother, Una, emigrated to England to find work settling in Handsworth, Birmingham.
 Morris joined her in the UK in 1954, finding work at a local car parts manufacturer, Hardy Spicer Engineering Ltd.

 Morris married Minetta in 1957.
 His wife died in 1990.
 They have two sons.